All Buddhist Council: 6 Councils Of Buddhism Explained!

 Council’s Proceedings and Participants: Venerable Abhidhaja Mahraha Guru Bhadanta Revata presided over the council, which included 2,500 erudite monks from Burma, Sri Lanka, Thailand, India, and other nations.
 Together, they meticulously re-examined the Tripitaka text.

-Successful Completion on a Momentous Occasion: The council successfully accomplished its task on the full moon day of Vesak in 1956, which coincided with the 2,500th anniversary of the Buddha’s Mahaparinibbana.
+Successful Completion on a Momentous Occasion: The council accomplished its task on the full moon day of Vesak in 1956, coinciding with the 2,500th anniversary of the Buddha’s Mahaparinibbana.
 This achievement was a significant milestone in preserving the Buddha’s teachings for future generations.

 Detailed Table on all Buddhist Councils